World Dyslexia Day

 The mission of Dyslexia Awareness Month is to join the world of dyslexia with united campaigns.
 Everyone can take part in this challenge by promoting awareness in so many different ways.
 One way can be highlighting the support available for both individuals and organizations to partners you work with.
 There is now an opportunity to be part of the #GoRedForDyslexia Campaign available all over the world without limits.
 There are other ways like spreading awareness by choosing to wear read clothes on World Dyslexia day.
 This action, which is taken both by individuals and entire companies, show their support for people with dyslexia.
 Anyone can join in with the #GoRedForDyslexia!

 C-Pen is a partner of the Go Red global community.
 C-Pen offers a technical solution that solves reading difficulties among different target groups.
 There are solutions both for children and students and adults as well.
-To find out more about C-Pen products, read here.
+Read more about C-Pen products.

 The purpose of World Dyslexia Day